Meet the Staff

 jtucker@galmadspecialedcoop.org

-Julia Tucker, is the Special Education Teacher for Gallatin Madison Special Education Cooperative.
-As a special educator she is committed to fostering inclusive learning environments and empowering students with diverse learning needs.
-At nineteen, she embarked on her first educator role as a special education aide in a self-contained classroom.
-Julia developed a profound understanding of the unique challenges and incredible potential that
+Julia Tucker joined Gallatin Madison Special Education Cooperative in 2020.
+As a special education teacher, she has committed to fostering inclusive learning environments and empowering students with diverse learning needs.
+Her interest in special education began at nineteen when she was employed as a special education aide in a self-contained classroom.
+Julia developed a profound understanding of the unique challenges and incredible potential that individuals with special needs possess.
+This experience led her to pursue a career in teaching.

-She graduated from the University of California Riverside in 2009, earning a Bachelor of Science in Liberal Studies.
-In 2010, she joined a teaching cohort at UCR, where she undertook an intensive teaching credentialing program focused on working with students with mild to
+She graduated from the University of California, Riverside in 2009, earning a Bachelor of Science in Liberal Studies.
+In 2010, she joined a teaching cohort at UCR, where she undertook an intensive teaching credentialing program focused on working with students with mild to moderate disabilities.
+In 2012, Julia’s journey led her to the charming landscapes of Montana, where she gained experience in multiple inclusive classrooms in the Pre-K-12 settings.